Fabiano1010/MoonCalendar/README.md

 #Moon Calendar is basically a calendar which tells when in month will be full moon or new moon

-#Application is written using OOP in PHP
+#Application is written with OOP in PHP

 #Style is all made by me inspired on some interesting open source designs